rodg/nier-wiki-backup/home.md

 top secret todo list:

 - glossary
+- also list of skips based on category here, tiny descriptions of skips and links to respective pages
-- movement video
+- ultimate movement video
-- combat
+- ultimate combat video
 - - maybe not seperate